radicalbarracuda/sf-feminist-book-club/_posts/2017-03-19-audre-lorde-sister-outsider-study-guide.md

 For Lorde, the importance of the erotic is far beyond sexuality.
-The erotic is a tool to "inform an illuminate our actions" by recognizing our feelings, making us "less willing to accept powerlessness…despair, self-effacement, depression, self-denial."
+The erotic is a tool to "inform an illuminate our actions" by recognizing our feelings, making us "less willing to accept powerlessness...despair, self-effacement, depression, self-denial."
 In this way, she believes embracing the erotic is embracing power to create change "in the face of a racist, patriarchal, and anti-erotic society."